Voxelum/minecraft-launcher-core-node/README.md

 # ts-minecraft
-all you need for minecraft in typescript
+All you need for minecraft in typescript.